Florencia, Caquetá

 Florencia (/es/, Florence) is a municipality and the capital city of the Department of Caquetá, Colombia.
 It is the most populous city in the Amazon Region of Colombia.
-It lies on the Orteguaza River which flows into the Caqueta River.
+It lies on the Hacha River and is located in the Orteguaza River basin.
 Its population was 177,946 in 2023.

 Etymology

 The name of the city pays homage to an Italian businessman dedicated to the rubber trade, Paolo Ricci, from the city of Florence.